JWeinelt/JWeinelt/README.md

 ## Hi there 👋 I'm Julian Weinelt

-I'm Julian, an 19-year-old developer from Germany with over 8 years of experience in coding.
+I'm Julian, a 19-year-old developer from Germany with over 9 years of experience in coding.
 I started with LEGO Mindstorms, moved into game development with **Godot**, and now mainly develop in **Java**, creating tools, games, and multiplayer systems.

 ---

 ### 🛠️ Projects I love working on

-* **Cäsar** – a modular **Minecraft server management tool** with Discord integration and visual UI (Java + Godot)
+* **Caesar** – a modular **Minecraft server management tool** with Discord integration and visual UI (Java + Godot)
 * **CodeBlocksMC** – a **Minecraft network** with custom minigames and a deep economy system
 * **G.H.O.S.T.** – a real-life **ghost hunting mini-series** inspired by games like *Phasmophobia*
 * **Ultimate Backport Mod** - a Minecraft mod that brings features of new updates to the old versions